AdamHallengreen/job-post-nlp/README.md

 python -m pip install -e .
 ```

-I also had some issues where I had to force a resinstall of spacy-loggers
+I also had some issues where I had to force a reinstall of spacy-loggers

 ---